jg-digital-media/jgdm_snooker_scorer/readme.md

 + There was an issue with opacity of the ball tallies not working properly when colour balls were enabled that does now seem to have resolved itself.

 + What needs to happen now is to sort out multiple red pots in the same shot for player 2 (points remaining affected) and ensure that at no point do the number of red balls potted by both players exceeds 15.
 And the last thing to sort out is the final colour sequence for player 2.

+#### v1.0.14

++ Progress with the user case of multiple red pots in the same shot for player 2 (points remaining affected).
+A further bug remains where when players miss the 2 player red balls are linked to each other and do not tally independently.

 [Back to Top](#comments)